Captain Kremmen: Main characters

 Carla - Born in New York on 27 July 1950, Carla was an American and the world's most voluptuous woman.
 She came from a poor family, and used her beauty to get a job in Star Corps.
 Whenever alone with Kremmen, she persuades him to have casual sex with her.
 Her first visual appearance saw her looking like Marilyn Monroe, but this was changed in the TV series where she became a black woman with peroxide blonde hair.
 In the live-action sketch version, the character was played by Anna Dawson, who was also born on 27 July, but in Bolton in 1937.

 Dr. Heinrich von Gitfinger - Kremmen's scientific aide from Germany.
-His name changes between media: in the graphic novel his surname was "Grelbman" and his first name is the newspaper comic strips was "Schweinhund" (literally "pig-dog" - a German insult).
+His name changes between media: in the graphic novel his surname was "Grelbman" and his first name in the newspaper comic strips was "Schweinhund" (literally "pig-dog" - a German insult).
 Gitfinger is extremely short (barely half the height of Carla and Kremmen) and wears a white lab coat.
 He also has glasses, in which fruit machine symbols sometimes appear.
 In some areas, he is portrayed as a Nazi.
 He is married and has children living in West Germany.

 Other minor characters include Gonad, Schmuckstein, Threllmer and Fooman, who are all technicians aboard the Troll-1 – Kremmen's spaceship, which is more than a little reminiscent of a portable cassette recorder.